Farigh/docker/ubuntu-sshd/image/README.md

 This will prevent command history recording.

-You should have the following tree :
+You should have the following tree:
 ```
 /path/on/host
 ├── .ssh